 What do all of the images have in common?

-The pins that you stopped and looked at had high-quality images.
+All of the Pinterest pins and Instagram posts that you stopped and looked at had high-quality images.

-The pins that you scrolled past did not stand out and grab your attention.
+The Images that you scrolled past did not stand out and grab your attention.

-Learn how other people and businesses are showcasing their products online.
+Studying how other people and businesses are showcasing their products online will help you to learn how to promote your artwork.

 Pinterest is a great way for you to learn about images because it is a visual network.

-When you are studying the images that caught your attention on Pinterest, ask yourself:
+When you are studying the images that caught your attention on Pinterest and Instagram, ask yourself:

 - How can I create the same excitement with my images?